NY school installs sensors to cut down on students vaping

 Vaping is hard to detect because it doesn't have an odor and devices can be disguised to look like everyday items.
 Salina said products under the JUUL Labs brand, which resemble USB sticks, allow kids in schools to take a quick puff and hide the e-cigarette in a jacket or under their arm.

-ABC News reached out to JUUL for comment but did not immediately hear back.
 JUUL last week announced it would support efforts to raise the minimum age to purchase tobacco products to 21 and would spend $30 million to combat underage use of e-cigarettes.
+The company said in a statement to ABC News: "Consistent with the scientific evidence, use of e-cigarettes, including JUUL, has not been shown to be causally related to cigarette use.
+Recent studies have shown that tobacco smoking has actually decreased more rapidly since the advent of e-cigarettes."

+Salina maintained the concern is that e-cigarettes are a gateway to smoking cigarettes.
+"It's not a good, healthy lifestyle and our job is to basically help our students make good decisions in their lives," he said.

 "It's very, very hard to detect at this point in time and it is a challenge for us as a school district in order to manage these things that are going on," he said.
 "We're treating it just like cigarettes though, no different here in Plainedge Public Schools."